GHeinzelmann/BAT.py/README.md

 ### Analysis

 Once all of the simulations are concluded, it is time to process the output files and obtain the binding free energies.
-Here a few parameters concerning the analysis can be set in the input file, such as using TI or MBAR [9] for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
+Here we use a few parameters already set in the input file, such as using TI or MBAR [9] for the decoupling/recoupling components, and the number of data blocks used to calculate the uncertainties.
 Inside the main folder type:

 python BAT.py -i input-dd-amber.in -s analysis